eMahtab/design-autocomplete-search/README.md

 3. We will be handling a large amount of data, hence partition tolerance is necessary.
 Partition tolerance means that the cluster must continue to work despite any network failure between system components/ nodes in the system.
 Users must not face any performance or availability failure.

 4. It is okay if we don't have strong consistency.
 Owing to the CAP theorem, as availability and partition tolerance is our priority, eventual consistency is fine.
 If two people see different suggestions for a certain time span, it is fine.
 But the system must be available.
 Otherwise, it will degrade the user experience.
+In any distributed system Partition Tolerance is must.

 5. The search suggestions made by the system  must be relevant to whatever prefix the user has entered.